NdekoCode/NdekoCode/README.md

 - 📚 I’m currently learning **React Native** & **NestJS**
 - 🤔 I'm interested in learning **Angular** in depth and 🧐 currently experimenting with the web ecosystem using **NextJS**
 - 🥂 Freelance Love TypeScript, Next.js, NestJS, React Native and Angular
-- 💬 Ask me about anything web-related, I might have a hint
+- 💬 Ask me about anything web-related on arickbulakali@ndekocode.com, I might have a hint
 - 🔎 I'm looking to collaborate on solving problems with software and open source projects
 - ⚡ "*Build your future with technology*"